When you start planning your move to Ecuador, you'll most likely be constantly asked, "But, is Ecuador safe?"

-For this reason I purchased a dashboard camera with the purpose of being able to prove my innocence should I find myself in such a situation.
-My rationale was that it's a small amount to pay in the off-chance that such discrimination ever takes place.
+For this reason, I purchased a dashboard camera with the purpose of being able to prove my innocence should I find myself in such a situation.
+My rationale was that it's a small amount to pay on the off-chance that such discrimination ever takes place.

 Yes, but like anywhere, you need to take more precautions and be willing to accept that machismo culture is very much alive in Ecuador.
 Some Ecuadorian men are known to make females uncomfortable with unwanted attention.
 This can be in the form of catcalling, staring or being overly forward.
 In much rarer occasions it can involve touching.

 Cases of femicide do occur in Ecuador (and in general in Latin america).
 One such case was two Argentinian girls who were killed in Montañita in 2016.
 Don't leave your guard down while traveling alone and be very suspicious when accepting any help from strangers.